UoGSoE/docker-stuff/Readme.md

 You have a mysql database server (or mysql-router) available in an overlay network called 'mysql' and it's docker container name is 'mysql'.

 You have an http get endpoint in your main app available at `/login` - this is used as the healthcheck for the container.
 If you want to use something else then change the curl command in `docker/app-healthcheck`.

+You have an environment variable called PHP_VERSION that targets the major.minor version you are wanting to use, eg `export PHP_VERSION=7.3`.

 ### Base images